pivotal-cf/docs-pks/bbr-restore-clusters.hbs.md

 ## <a id="artifacts-jumpbox"></a> Transfer Artifacts to Your Jump Box

-To restore BOSH director, Tanzu Kubernetes Grid Integrated Edition control plane or cluster you must transfer your BBR backup artifacts from your safe storage location to your jump box.
+To restore BOSH director, {{  vars.product }} control plane or cluster you must transfer your BBR backup artifacts from your safe storage location to your jump box.

 1. To copy an artifact onto a jump box, run the following SCP command: